-- A. This introduction, - B. Validation protocol presenting the end-to-end method and the reference data used, - C. Step by step verification: GOME-2A&B NO_2 retrievals (GDP 4.7 against GDP 4.8).
-Results of the verification of individual components of the DOAS analysis: slant column densities and fit residuals, stratospheric, tropospheric and total columns, - D. Time-series of these parameters above several emissions regions - E. The evaluation of the NO_2 columns, by comparison with correlative ground-based measurements - F. Conclusions - G. References
+- A. This introduction, - B. Validation protocol presenting the end-to-end method and the reference data used, - C. Step by step verification: GOME-2A&B NO2 retrievals (GDP 4.7 against GDP 4.8).
+Results of the verification of individual components of the DOAS analysis: slant column densities and fit residuals, stratospheric, tropospheric and total columns, - D. Time-series of these parameters above several emissions regions - E. The evaluation of the Level-2 NO2 columns, by comparison with correlative ground-based measurements - F. The evaluation of the Level-3 NO2 column product G. Conclusions - G. Conclusions - H. References